biscuit-js/biscuit-store/README.md

 // Creating a new adapter
 const adapter = createAdapter();

-// As you can see the adapters are very easy to read.
-// Just call the action method from the variable with the adapter instance,
-// specify the name of the action as the first argument,
-// and pass the callback function as the second. adapter.action("COUNTER/ADD", (payload, state) => {
+adapter.action("COUNTER/ADD", (payload, state) => {
-    // Next, just return the new object configuration return { ...payload, value: state.value + 1 };
+    return { ...payload, value: state.value + 1 };
 });